RedHatParichay/qiskit-lancasterleipzig-2023/README.md

 # Dr Farina Riaz
-She is an accomplished research scholar, completing her PhD at the University of Southern Queensland.
-She is currently a Research fellow working closely with CSIRO Australia, working on Artificial Intelligence Security using Quantum technology.
-She is also an IBM Quantum Research Program Member.
+She is an accomplished research scholar, completing her collaborative PhD in Quantum Artificial Intelligence with CSIRO(Commonwealth Scientific Industrial and Research Organisation) and the University of Southern Queensland.
+She has completed an internship at the CERN Lab in Switzerland, focusing on Grid Automation during her Master's in Computer Software Engineering.
+She has made significant contributions in her field by having 11 journal publications under her belt.
+She is an experienced lecturer having taught for 4 years at various universities in Dubai.
+She was also honoured as the runner-up for the People's Choice Award in Quantum Australia 2023 and is also an IBM Quantum Research Program Member.

+She is currently a Research fellow working closely with CSIRO Australia, working on Machine Learning and Artificial Intelligence Security using Quantum technology.
+In her research, she has created ground-breaking models that have surpassed the effectiveness of Classical Machine Learning Methods.